VadimReisher/multiple-output-voltage-regulator/README.md

 # Calculating equivalent resistance value
 To calculate equivalent resistance value I made a small application in Excel that can quickly help with it.
-The operating instructions are in the file .xlsm
+The operating instructions are in the file ResistorValueCalc.xlsm